trimstray/nginx-admins-handbook/README.md

 - `proxy_set_header` - allows redefining or appending fields to the request header passed to the proxied server

-  - `Upgrade` and `Connection` - these header fields are required if your application is using Websockets
+  - `Upgrade` and `Connection` - these header fields are required if your application is using Websockets:

     ```bash
     proxy_set_header Upgrade $http_upgrade;
     proxy_set_header Connection "upgrade";
     ```

-  - `Host` - the `$host` variable in the following order of precedence contains: host name from the request line, or host name from the Host request header field, or the server name matching a request
+  - `Host` - the `$host` variable in the following order of precedence contains: host name from the request line, or host name from the Host request header field, or the server name matching a request:

     ```bash
     proxy_set_header Host $host;
     ```

-  - `X-Real-IP` - forwards the real visitor remote IP address to the proxied server
+  - `X-Real-IP` - forwards the real visitor remote IP address to the proxied server:

     ```bash
     proxy_set_header X-Real-IP $remote_addr;
     ```

-  - `X-Forwarded-For` - is the conventional way of identifying the originating IP address of the user connecting to the web server coming from either a HTTP proxy, load balancer
+  - `X-Forwarded-For` - is the conventional way of identifying the originating IP address of the user connecting to the web server coming from either a HTTP proxy or load balancer:

     ```bash
     proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for;
     ```

-  - `X-Forwarded-Proto` - identifies the protocol (HTTP or HTTPS) that a client used to connect to your proxy or load balancer
+  - `X-Forwarded-Proto` - identifies the protocol (HTTP or HTTPS) that a client used to connect to your proxy or load balancer:

     ```bash
     proxy_set_header X-Forwarded-Proto $scheme;
     ```

-  - `X-Forwarded-Host` - defines the original host requested by the client
+  - `X-Forwarded-Host` - defines the original host requested by the client:

     ```bash
     proxy_set_header X-Forwarded-Host $host;
     ```

-  - `X-Forwarded-Port` - defines the original port requested by the client
+  - `X-Forwarded-Port` - defines the original port requested by the client:

     ```bash
     proxy_set_header X-Forwarded-Port $server_port;